EN | FR

 Responsibilities:

-• Define the migration approach and schedule.
+• Define the migration approach.

 • Validate data accuracy with functional teams.